Shalabyelectronics/CoffeApiProject/README.md

 As you see I use POSTman tool to test my API and create an API Documentation .
 ### HTTP GET - /all
-This endpoint will Read records and view it as a json structure you don't need a token for this service.
+This endpoint will Read records and view all cafes available as a json structure you don't need a token for this service.
 And I create this service on flask as below:
 ```py
 @app.route("/all", methods=["GET"])